Blog

 A Registered Nurse Oversees Every Care Plan

-BrightStar Care is Joint Commission Accredited, which reflects our commitment to the highest standards in home health care.
-Unlike many non medical transportation providers, every BrightStar Care client has a care plan developed and supervised by a Registered Nurse Director of Nursing.
-Even when transportation is the primary service, the RN assessment identifies fall risk, mobility considerations, medical equipment needs, and communication requirements that inform how each caregiver approaches the work.
-CNAs, HHAs, and LVNs carry out the care plan under RN oversight — which is the clinical hierarchy that separates a Joint Commission Accredited home care agency from a driver platform.
+BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
+Unlike many non-medical transportation providers, every BrightStar Care client has a care plan developed and supervised by a Registered Nurse Director of Nursing.
+Even when transportation is the primary service, the RN assessment identifies fall risk, mobility considerations, medical equipment needs, and communication requirements that inform how each caregiver approaches every outing.

 Matched, Consistent Caregivers